-You don't have to go to the gym every day or do sprints to get your 30-60 minutes of physical activity.
+You don't have to go to the gym every day or do sprints to get the recommended amount of physical activity each week.
 In fact, everyday activities can count as exercise, but only if you do them with at least a moderate intensity.
 You should be working enough to raise your heart rate and increase your breathing.

 Try these strategies to work more physical activity into your day:

-To reap the rewards of exercise, it's best to alternate everyday activities that increase your heart rate with cardio and strength training workouts.
+To reap the rewards of exercise and lower your cancer risk, it's best to alternate everyday activities that increase your heart rate with cardio and strength training workouts.

-No matter what kind of exercise you do, be sure to stretch the muscles you're working.
-Stretching your legs, arms and back can help reduce soreness and help prevent muscle tears and injuries.
+No matter what kind of exercise you do, be sure to stretch the muscles you're focusing on after your workout.
+Stretching can help reduce soreness and prevent injuries.

-If you're new to exercise or haven't exercised in awhile, start slowly.
-Gradually work up to exercising for 30 minutes.
+If you're new to exercise or haven't exercised in awhile, start slowly and work your way up to longer sessions.
 Try doing your exercise in 10-minute intervals throughout the day.
-Studies suggest this approach may be as good as 30 continuous minutes of moderate intensity exercise.
+Studies suggest this approach may be as good as continuous minutes of moderate intensity exercise.